sagemath/trac_to_gh/Issue 3587.md

 We are constantly getting stuff like this:

 ```
-02:53 < nagyv> ﻿hello! how can I represent a summation in sage? like sum_{x=1}^N x, I would like to take the limit as N goes to infinity
+02:53 < nagyv> hello! how can I represent a summation in sage? like sum_{x=1}^N x, I would like to take the limit as N goes to infinity
 03:02 < nagyv> what the heck is this? maxima.sum(1/x, x, 1, 2*N) gives 2*N/x! why?
 ```

 Probably the only reason that this hasn't been done yet is the calculus rewrite by gfurnish.
 That is *not* a good enough reason, and don't worry, the work won't be lost.

 Issue created by migration from https://trac.sagemath.org/ticket/3587